 Structure: Organizations in developing countries submit proposals for up to $2,000 in funding to conduct adaptive research and outreach on problems faced by local farmers in horticultural production, pest management, postharvest practices, nutrition or marketing fruit and vegetable crops.
 Graduate students from the University of California, Davis, Cornell University, North Carolina State University and Hawaiʻi at Mānoa apply to be part of the Trellis projects.
 Selected students are reimbursed for travel expenses to visit their assigned project and receive a $300 fellowship for 100 hours of additional project support via email.
 See details below for the most recent proposal and application process.

-Accomplishments from the first completed round of Trellis projects, with 10 organizations working with 10 graduate students, include:
+Accomplishments from the first 23 completed Trellis projects include:

 Current Trellis projects